Recycling & Composting

 Find a Recycle-It Resource Recovery depot

-As of January 1, 2023 single-use and packaging-like products can now be recycled from home or depot through RecycleBC’s residential packaging and paper recycling program.
+Single-use and packaging-like products can be recycled from home or the depot through RecycleBC’s residential packaging and paper recycling program.

-The items outlined in the below guide can be recycled with containers, paper or at the depot.
+Please review the Single-use and Packaging Guide to learn more about what can be recycled and where.
 Please continue to rinse your containers and soft plastics before recycling.

 Find a participating depot